iiAtlas/plaud-recording-downloader/README.md

 npm run build
 ```

 The zipped build will be written to `dist/plaud-recording-downloader.zip`.
-The build script simply packages the `extension/` directory for manual distribution or publication.
+The build script simply packages the `extension/` directory for manual distribution or publication (including icons and localized metadata).

+## Chrome Web Store Listing Prep

+- **Short description**: Scan Plaud recordings, fetch temporary download links, and save audio in bulk.
+- **Full description**: Fetch Plaud’s temporary download URLs from the recordings list, download multiple recordings at once with sanitized filenames and optional subfolders, choose a post-download action (move, trash, or leave untouched), and run it all from a lightweight Manifest V3 popup.
+- **Promo assets**: Use `extension/icons/icon-512.png` for the primary listing icon; capture popup screenshots at 1280×800 for gallery images.
+- **Keywords**: plaud, recordings, downloader, audio export, transcription backup.

 ## Notes on Plaud Integration